 The goal is to stay fluid and think on your feet.
-Maybe you didn't plan to draft 3 running backs right out of the gate, but Zeke Elliott was there waiting at the back half of the 1st round, Melvin Gordon fell to the 2nd, and now you're on the clock with Dalvin Cook staring you in the face a full round later than where he was projected.
+Maybe you didn't plan to draft 3 running backs right out of the gate, but Jonathan Taylor was there waiting at the back half of the 1st round, Nick Chubb fell to the 2nd, and now you're on the clock with Dalvin Cook staring you in the face a full round later than where he was projected.

 Obviously this is an incredibly unlikely and hyperbolic scenario, but the point is you can miss out on amazing players if you let your preconceived strategy get in the way.

 Or, to paraphrase famed psychoanalyst Bruce Lee, "Be water, my friends.
 Take what the draft gives you."

 The most tense moments in any draft come about when a certain position starts flying off the board.
 The top tier tight ends start finding their homes for the year, the big name quarterbacks are getting scooped up in droves, and now you're on the clock.

 Don't worry.
 And don't follow the trend.
 A run on these types of positions just means you're in a prime spot to snag a big-time talent at one of the suddenly neglected positions.
 While everyone else is jumping aboard the TE Train -- bogging themselves down in groupthink-- you can walk away with an impact WR who's guaranteed to put up more points than whichever big body/part time blocker is getting added around you.